NicoJuicy/LearnML/ml/data_prep.md

     - Pipeline with With PCA
     - Joblib
     - Pandas pipe
+- Bootstrapping
 - References
     - Glossary
     - Data Preprocessing
     - Categorical Data
     - Exploratory Data Analysis \(EDA\)
+    - Train-Test Split

 <!-- /MarkdownTOC -->

+It is estumated that 80% of AI project development time is spent on preparing the data [1].

 ## Exploratory Data Analysis (EDA)